ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/minecraft/minecraft_en.md

 include_postgame_advancements:
   on: 0
   off: 1
-shuffle_structures: #CURRENTLY DISABLED
+shuffle_structures:
-  on: 0
+  on: 1
-  off: 1
+  off: 0
 ```

-For more detail on what each setting does check the default `playerSettings.yaml` that comes with the Archipelago install.
+For more detail on what each setting does check the default `PlayerSettings.yaml` that comes with the Archipelago install.

 ## Joining a MultiWorld Game